reactiveui/Fusillade/README.md

 ## Fusillade: An opinionated HTTP library for Mobile Development

-Fusillade helps you to write more efficient code in mobile and desktop applications written in C#.
+Fusillade helps you write efficient code in mobile and desktop applications, written in C#.
 Its design goals and feature set are inspired by [Volley](http://arnab.ch/blog/2013/08/asynchronous-http-requests-in-android-using-volley/) as well as [Picasso](http://square.github.io/picasso/).

-### What even does this do for me?
+### What does this do for me?

 Fusillade is a set of HttpMessageHandlers (i.e. "drivers" for HttpClient) that make your mobile applications more efficient and responsive: